-Sialon ceramics can be thought of as refractory alloys of silicon–aluminum—oxynitride, which have been sintered with an additional oxide stabilizing agent, such as yttria, to form a high-density ceramic that is isostructural with either alpha (α) or beta (β) forms of high-strength silicon nitride (Si3N4).
-These established refractories exhibit outstanding degrees of physical stability under extreme thermodynamic stress.
-Composite grades of Si3N4 have been developed to elevate these properties with unique characteristics such as electro-discharge formability and improved corrosion resistant behavior.
+Sialons are a unique class of ceramic materials derived from silicon nitride.
+They are refractories comprising the main alloying elements silicon–aluminum—oxynitride, which have been sintered with an additional oxide stabilizing agent, such as yttria.
+This yields a high-density ceramic that is isostructural with either alpha (α) or beta (β) forms of high-strength silicon nitride (Si3N4).
+These established refractories exhibit outstanding tensile strength, thus degrees of physical stability under extreme thermodynamic stress.
+Composite grades of Si3N4 have been developed to elevate these properties with unique characteristics such as electro-discharge formability and improved resistance to corrosion.

-Syalon 110 is a composite form of Si3N4 that was developed specifically for continuous steel casting applications, where conventional materials display gradual wear to metal spalling, abrasion, and heat warping.
+Syalon 110 is a composite form of Si3N4 that was developed specifically for continuous steel casting applications.
+It performs exceptionally well with a variety of molten metals, including alloy steel, mild steel, high carbon steel, and other alloys with high iron content.
+Essentially, Syalon 110 excels where conventional materials display gradual wear to metal spalling, abrasion, and heat warping.

 This article will explore the use of Si3N4 for ferrous metal applications, with a focus on the characteristics and benefits of Syalon 110: